Joseph Cao: U.S. House of Representatives

-Cao is the first Vietnamese American, as well as the first native of Vietnam, to serve in US Congress.
-He is the first Republican to serve in his district since 1890.
+Cao was the first Vietnamese American, as well as the first native of Vietnam, to serve in U.S. Congress.
+He was the first Republican to serve in his district since 1890.
 He defeated a congressman who had been indicted.
 His district has historically voted overwhelmingly Democratic, based on two different ethnic majorities during this period.

 Cao was the least affluent member of Louisiana's delegation in Congress: as of 2009 his assets were no greater than $195,000 and his potential liabilities amounted to $215,000, including student loans for himself and his wife.

-Cao was sworn into office on January 6, 2009, with his family and a group of Vietnamese-Americans in attendance.
+Cao was sworn into office on January 6, 2009, with his family and a group of Vietnamese Americans in attendance.
 After the swearing-in by Speaker of the House Nancy Pelosi, Jefferson Parish Judge Robert Murphy re-administered the oath in Cao's new office.

 Despite the tardiness of the election date, Cao rapidly set up his office and staff and gained committee assignments for the 111th Congress.
 On March 24, 2009, 11 weeks to the day after he was sworn in as a new member, Cao delivered his first speech on the House floor: his statement supported a bill by California Democrat Linda Sánchez to express congressional support of Welcome Home Vietnam Veterans Day.
 In the speech, which was broadcast on C-SPAN, Cao said, of Vietnam War veterans, "I am pleased that I, a direct beneficiary of their service, can take part ... in this historic event."
 The bill passed.
 Cao's speech had been written by his Legislative Director, A. Brooke Bennett.